 Food control and analysis

 Pharmaceutical education and research

 The degree of Bachelor of Pharmacy (BPharm) will be awarded after successful completion of least one hundred and sixty credit hours (160 Credit Hours), including the university requirement courses.
-The period of study normally takes eight regular semesters and two-three summer semesters.
-In addition, every student should have field training in community pharmacies and hospital pharmacies of not less than 640 contact hours which is equivalent to 16 credit hours.
+The period of study normally takes nine regular semesters (4.5 Years).
+In addition, every student should have field training in community pharmacies and hospital pharmacies of not less than 960 contact hours which is equivalent to 24 credit hours.
 The minimum cumulative grade point average (CGPA) for graduation is 2.0.